osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 related to the `TraditionalAmmInterface` pool implementations.

 TODO: describe and document all the changes in the gamm module in more detail.
-- refer to previous sections ("Swap Router Module" and "Concentrated Liquidity Module") to avoid repetition.
+- refer to previous sections ("Pool Manager Module" and "Concentrated Liquidity Module") to avoid repetition.

 ##### Swaps